Laurent Fignon

 Laurent Patrick Fignon (/fr/; 12 August 1960 – 31 August 2010) was a French professional road bicycle racer who won the Tour de France in 1983 and 1984, as well as the Giro d'Italia in 1989.
 He held the title of FICP World No. 1 in 1989.
-Fignon came close to winning the Tour de France for a third time in 1989 but was narrowly defeated by Greg LeMond by eight seconds, marking the closest margin ever to decide the Tour.
+Fignon came close to winning the Tour de France for a third time in 1989 but was defeated by Greg LeMond by eight seconds, the closest margin ever to decide the Tour.
 Fignon won many classic races, including consecutive victories in Milan–San Remo in 1988 and 1989.
 He died from cancer in 2010.

 Early life and amateur career

 Fignon was born in Montmartre, Paris.
 His family moved to Tournan-en-Brie in 1963, where he lived until he left for Paris at age 23.

 Laurent Fignon's first sport was football, and he reached the level of playing for his département or area.
 However, friends persuaded him to try cycling, and in 1976, he participated in his first official race, which he won.
 Despite his parents' opposition to his racing, Fignon continued to compete without their knowledge.
 He won four more races in his first year, but only one in his second year.
 However, in his third year, he won 18 out of 36 races.
 Eventually, Fignon's parents allowed him to race, though they still believed he should prioritize his studies.

 Fignon enrolled at the University of Villetaneuse, where he studied Structural and Materials Science.
-Fignon was not interested in his studies, and was an indifferent student.
+Fignon was not interested in his studies and was an indifferent student.
 His chief desire was to pursue cycling.
 He eventually informed his parents of his decision to leave university and join the army at the end of the year for his mandatory military service.
 He was posted at the Bataillon de Joinville, known for its sporting reputation.
 After this, Fignon was sure he wanted to pursue a professional career.

-In 1981, Fignon rode the Tour of Corsica which allowed amateur cyclists to ride along with professional riders.
+In 1981, Fignon rode the Tour of Corsica, which allowed amateur cyclists to ride along with professional riders.
 Fignon rode an early stage attempting to hold the wheel of Bernard Hinault, the top professional cyclist, and succeeded for much of the race.
 Cyrille Guimard observed the young cyclist a few days later at the national 100 km team time trial.
-Fignon did win on tenth of April 1981 the second stage during Tour du Vaucluse.
-In May 1981 he offered him a place on his Renault–Elf–Gitane professional team from the following year.
+Fignon did win on the tenth of April 1981 the second stage during Tour du Vaucluse.
+In May 1981, he offered him a place on his Renault–Elf–Gitane professional team from the following year.
 Fignon joined the team in 1982, along with longtime friend and fellow junior rider Pascal Jules.
 Fignon was 21 years of age.